hackforla/expunge-assist/react/client/CONTRIBUTING.md

 ### Development

-#### App.tsx
+Expunge-Assist was developed in [TypeScript](https://www.typescriptlang.org/).
+It's not too much different than JavaScript other than it has type checking.

-This is the entry point for the app which renders different pages based on the route.
+#### Files

-#### RoutingContext.tsx
+* App.tsx: This is the entry point for the app which renders different pages based on the route.
-We use React Context to handle giving each page component the state and functions relating to navigating.
+  * PageContainer.tsx -> Form.tsx: This is where different pages and steps of the Form gets rendered.

-#### Form.tsx
+* RoutingContext.tsx: We use React Context to handle giving each page component the state and functions relating to navigating.
-This is where different pages and steps of the Form gets rendered.
+* FormStateContext.tsx: This handles tracking the current state of the filled out form.

 ### Create a Pull Request